-Following President Barack Obama's recent announcement that the United States will extend airstrikes on Islamic State (ISIL) targets into Syria, militants from the terrorist organization are reportedly "boasting of its plans to create a sophisticated cyber army“, according to a recent_ articlepublished on the Daily Mail website.
-Thearticleindicates that the group is planning on launching “massive hacking attacks” on “banks and governments” throughout the “U.S. and the West.”
-They hope to accomplish this while operating behind a self-produced “cyber caliphate” which will be protected by encryption software they have also designed, according to the article.
+Following President Barack Obama's recent announcement that the United States will extend airstrikes on Islamic State (ISIL) targets into Syria, militants from the terrorist organization are reportedly "boasting of its plans to create a sophisticated cyber army\, "according to a recent_ articlepublished on the Daily Mail website.
+Thearticleindicates that the group is planning on launching "_massive hackingattacks_" on "_banks and governments_" throughout the "_U.S. and the West."
+According to the article, they hope to accomplish this while operating behind a self-produced "_cyber caliphate_" which will be protected by encryption software they have also designed.

-Claims of large recruitment effort to retain "skilled hackers_" to build this army have been made by both Al Qaeda and the Islamic State, according to the article.
-Both groups hope to “create a team of jihadist computer experts_" as indicated in the report, who could cause “devastating cyber disruptions to Western institutions.”
-The terrorist groups are confidently stating that “it is only a matter of time before their plan becomes a reality“, according to the report.
-Well-known British hacker and jihadist Junaid Hussain – jailed in 2012 for hacking into former Prime Minister Tony Blair's gmail account – is suspected to be working with this “cyber team“, according to the article.
-The Daily Mail reports that Hussain “escaped to Syria while on police bail last year_" making him a logical suspect for involvement with the group.
+According to the article, considerable recruitment efforts to retain "skilled hackers_" to build this army have been made by Al Qaeda and the Islamic State.
+Both groups hope to "_create a team of jihadist computer experts_" as indicated in the report, who could cause "_devastating cyber disruptions to Western institutions\."
+According to the report, the terrorist groups confidently state that "_it is only a matter of time before their plan becomes a reality_, "according to the report.
+According to the article, well-known British hacker and jihadist Junaid Hussain – jailed in 2012 for hacking into former Prime Minister Tony Blair's Gmail account – is suspected of working with this "_cyber team_, "according to the article.
+The Daily Mail reports that Hussain "_escaped to Syria while on police bail last year_" making him a logical suspect for involvement with the group.